The best-written CV is worthless if no one sees it!

 Check the spelling and grammar of your CV.
 Use the word processor's spell and grammar checker.
-If you are not confident of your ability to detect grammatical, punctuation and English or other language usage errors or if you need help in organizing your CV, send it to a professional for assistance.
+If you are not confident of your ability to detect grammatical, punctuation and usage errors in English or other language or if you need help in organizing your CV, send it to a professional for assistance.

 Other CV Writing Guide Info